 Saint-Vrain

-A short drive, or RER (the suburban trains that extend beyond the metro) and taxi journey, outside Paris in the small village of Saint-Vrain, Le Doyenné more than merits a detour on a primarily Parisian culinary adventure.
-This farm, restaurant, and rooms from James Henry and Shaun Kelly (previously of Au Passage and Yard) epitomize the field-to-plate movement, with vegetables grown outside the magnificent conservatory-style converted stables where you dine on rough-wood tables.
+An hour’s drive south of Paris in the small village of Saint-Vrain, Le Doyenné more than merits a detour on a primarily Parisian culinary adventure.
+This farm, restaurant, and guesthouse from James Henry and Shaun Kelly (previously of restaurant Au Passage and wine bar Yard) epitomize the field-to-plate movement, with vegetables grown outside the magnificent conservatory-style converted stables where you dine on rough-wood tables.

-Since it scooped a Michelin green star, you’ll need to book well ahead for a table, even earlier if you want to stay overnight in one of the 10 rustic-chic rooms, too.
+Since it scooped a Michelin green star, you’ll need to book well ahead for a table—even earlier if you want to stay overnight in one of the 11 rustic-chic rooms, too.

 11th arrondissement

-The takeover was such a success that he now has his own solo spot where 36-hour leavened dough takes center stage.
-Pizzas are thin and crispy, topped with classic tomato bases as well as white specials featuring seasonal produce such as zucchini.
+From a 36-hour leavened dough come pizzas that are thin and crispy.
+They’re topped with classic tomato bases as well as white specials featuring seasonal produce such as zucchini.
 Just don’t count on dropping in to share a pie.
-Reservations open two weeks in advance—and there’s a waiting list.
+Reservations open two weeks in advance, so set your alarms to book a table.

 11th arrondissement